 Sea and Stone Spa is a private club run by Gender Minorities Aotearoa.
-It provides free facial hair removal to transgender people.
+It provides free facial hair removal for transgender people.
+We operate from our Wellington drop in centre, as well other regions in collaboration with local transgender and rainbow groups.

 There is an initial membership fee of $20 (talk to us if you can’t afford the fee).
 There is no cost per session.